 [AU oppose : SPECIAL AND DIFFERENTIAL TREATMENT] [AU propose : ADDITIONAL FLEXIBILITIES FOR LDC], TRANSITIONAL

 PERIOD AND TRANSITIONAL ARRANGEMENTS

+Article 12.1

+[JP oppose:

-The Parties shall recognise appropriate forms of flexibility as agreed by the Council for TRIPS, including [AU oppose : provisions for special and differential treatment and] additional flexibilities accorded to least developed countries under Articles 65 and 66 of the TRIPS Agreement, and the provisions for patent protection of pharmaceutical and agricultural chemical products under paragraph 8 of Article 70 of the TRIPS Agreement, consistent with existing FTA obligations of the Parties, where applicable.
+The Parties shall recognise [AU oppose: appropriate] [AU propose: the] forms of flexibility [AU oppose: as] agreed by the Council for TRIPS, including [AU oppose : provisions for special and differential treatment and] additional flexibilities accorded to least developed countries under Articles 65 and 66 of the TRIPS Agreement, and the provisions for patent protection of pharmaceutical and agricultural chemical products under paragraph 8 of Article 70 of the TRIPS Agreement, consistent with existing FTA obligations of the Parties, where applicable.]

 Nothing in this chapter shall derogate from any transitional [JP oppose: period] [JP propose: measure] for implementing a provision of the TRIPS Agreement that has been or may be agreed [JP oppose: by the Council for TRIPS, established pursuant to Section IV of the WTO Agreement] [JP propose: under the WTO], either prior or subsequent to the entry into force of this Agreement.]

-[JP : A Party shall not be obliged to apply the provisions of this Chapter, except Article XX as long as it is recognized as least-developed country and not required to apply the provisions of the TRIPS Agreement].
+[JP propose : A Party shall not be obliged to apply the provisions of this Chapter, except Articles XX as long as the Party is recognized as least-developed country by the United Nations and not required to apply the provisions of the TRIPS Agreement.]

-[JP propose: Procedural Matters
+[JP propose: SECTION 13

+PROCEDURAL MATTERS

+Article 13.1

-Improvement of administrative procedures concerning IP
+Improvement of Administrative Procedures Concerning IP]

-[JP/KR/ASN propose: Each Party recognises the importance of providing efficient administration of intellectual property system [NZ oppose: and in this regard each Party shall endeavor to improve its administrative procedures concerning intellectual property.]]
+[JP/KR/ASN/NZ/IN/CN propose: Each Party recognises the importance of providing efficient administration of intellectual property system [IN oppose: and in this regard each Party shall endeavor to improve its administrative procedures concerning intellectual property].[NZ propose: where there is inefficiency.]]

-[JP propose; ASN/IN oppose: Prohibition of requiring the authentication of signature on documents to the competent authority
+[JP propose; ASN/IN oppose: Article 13.2

+Prohibition of Requiring the Authentication of Signature on Documents to the Competent Authority

 A Party may require the authentication of signatures or other means of self-identification on documents to be submitted to the competent authority of the Party, in the course of application procedure or other administrative procedures on patents, industrial designs, or trademarks, only when the signature concerns the surrender of a patent or a registration of industrial designs or trademarks, or the office has a reasonable doubt as to the authenticity of the signature.]

-[JP propose:

-Registration system for examination, appeal and judicial actions

-Each Party shall provide a system for the registration of at least patents, and trademarks which shall include:

-a requirement to provide to the applicant a communication in writing, which may be electronic, of the decision with reasons for a refusal of the application;

-an opportunity for the applicant to appeal against an administrative refusal;

-an opportunity for the applicant to seek judicial review of the final administrative refusal; and

-an opportunity for interested parties:

-to petition to oppose, if so provided in its laws and regulations, an application or a registration; and

-to seek [ASN/JP propose: revocation,] cancellation or invalidation of the registration.]

-[JP/ASN/NZ/IN/KR/CN propose:

-Introduction of international patent classification system

-Each Party shall endeavour to use a patent classification system that is consistent with the Strasbourg Agreement Concerning the International Patent Classification of March 24, 1971, as amended from time to time.]

-[JP/ASN/NZ/IN/KR/CN propose; AU oppose:

-Introduction of international industrial designs classification system

-Each Party shall endeavour to use an industrial design classification system that is consistent with the Locarno Agreement Establishing an International Classification for Industrial Designs signed at Locarno on October 8, 1968, as amended from time to time.]